 If you’re trying to land your first accounting job, you probably don’t have a lot of applicable work experience.
 But if you have passed all or most of the CPA Exam, you’ll want to highlight your exam success specifically.

-Giving your CPA Exam experience the spotlight is also a good idea if you’re a student looking for an accounting internship and you’ve already passed a sections or two.
+Giving your CPA Exam experience the spotlight is also a good idea if you’re a student looking for an accounting internship and you’ve already passed a section or two.

 Research the position you desire and see if your history with the CPA could set your resume apart.
 If it will, insert a section called Certifications near the top of your resume and detail how much of the CPA Exam you’ve completed so far.
 This section is even more essential if and when you have other certifications to add to it.
 We discuss improving your resume with other certifications further down this page.